thanos-io/thanos/docs/components/compact.md

                            they are being processed.
       --retention.resolution-raw=0d
                            How long to retain raw samples in bucket.
-0d - disables this retention
+0d - disables this retention limit
       --retention.resolution-5m=0d
                            How long to retain samples of resolution 1 (5 minutes) in bucket.
-0d - disables this retention --retention.resolution-1h=0d
+0d - disables this retention limit
+      --retention.resolution-1h=0d
                            How long to retain samples of resolution 2 (1 hour) in bucket.
-0d - disables this retention -w, --wait               Do not exit after all compactions have been processed and wait for new work.
+0d - disables this retention limit -w, --wait               Do not exit after all compactions have been processed and wait for new work.
       --block-sync-concurrency=20